nicolasances/toto-ms-tome-scraper/README.md

 This API provides an endpoint that only performs the following:
 * Scrapes the provided blog (only specific blog sites are supported)
-* Returns the content structured as per Tome's Knowledge Base standards:
+* Extracts the content structured as per Tome's Knowledge Base standards:
     * A title (of the blog), which corresponds to Tome's **Topic**
     * A list of sections, each of which has a title (Tome's **section**) and content.
 The content of each section is a list of paragraphs (pure text).
+* Saves the content in GCS, structuring it according to Tome's KB Structure (see [Tome's Readme](https://github.com/nicolasances/tome)).
+* Updates the DB with the new Topic